Walid-Rahman2/modified_sentence_transfomers/README.md

+# ALL CREDIT TO UKP LAB _ I just changed requirements to use transfomers2.7
 # Sentence Transformers: Sentence Embeddings using BERT / RoBERTa / DistilBERT / ALBERT / XLNet with PyTorch
 BERT / XLNet produces out-of-the-box rather bad sentence embeddings.
 This repository fine-tunes BERT / RoBERTa / DistilBERT / ALBERT / XLNet with a siamese or triplet network structure to produce semantically meaningful sentence embeddings that can be used in unsupervised scenarios: Semantic textual similarity via cosine-similarity, clustering, semantic search.